webmaxru/node-red-contrib-neo4j-bolt/README.md

-# node-red-contrib-nulli-neo4j
+# Neo4j Bolt with shareable driver

-A <a href="http://nodered.org" target="_new">Node-RED</a> node that lets you run generic cypher queries on a Neo4j graph database.
+A <a href="http://nodered.org" target="_new">Node-RED</a> node with the shareable server configuration that lets you run generic cypher queries on a Neo4j graph database.

 ## Install

 Run the following command in the root directory of your Node-RED install or home directory (usually ~/.node-red) and will also install needed libraries.

 ```
-npm install node-red-contrib-nulli-neo4j
+npm install node-red-contrib-neo4j-bolt
 ```

 ## Usage

-You can define the Neo4j bolt URL and the basic authentication username and password in the node's configuration.

-You can also specify a cypher query in the configuration.
+You specify a cypher query in the configuration.
 The parameters for the query (if needed) are read from `msg.params`.
 The cypher query can also be passed to the node as `msg.query`.

-Below are some examples:
+You define the Neo4j bolt URL and the basic authentication username and password in the configuration node which you can share across multiple neo4j-bolt nodes.

 * Example of hard coded query in the configuration of the node.
 ```